Knowledge by, for and about newcomers

 Social Service Expert Pool

-On behalf of OCW, we are conducting research on the Social Service Time.
-By collecting the experiences of young people, the MDT program can be further developed and adapted to the needs of the participants.
+Commissioned by OCW, we are conducting research on the Social Service Time.
+By collecting the experiences of young people in asylum centers, the MDT program can be further developed and adapted to the needs of newcomers.

 Team